• Products

 Collecting DNS Query Logs from Sysmon

-As of Sysmon version 10.0, there is a DNS Query logging feature to collect DNS query logs from clients.
+Sysmon includes a DNS Query logging feature to collect DNS query logs from clients.
 These events are generated when a process executes a DNS query, whether the result is successful or fails, cached or not.

 • Exclusion rules to avoid logging reverse DNS lookups

 • Exclusion rules about which domains to exclude.
-If excluding certain top level domains (to reduce the amount of logs collected), be more specific with domains
+When excluding certain top level domains (to reduce the amount of logs collected), be as specific as possible with domains

 • Rules to exclude IPv6 lookups